May 25 - June 25, 2014

 group weekend excursions, including Whistler, Victoria Island, and the

 Southwestern's long-standing ties to Canada are a part of the school's international law program, which includes a comprehensive international law curriculum, faculty who are leading international scholars, the Southwestern Journal of International Law, LL.M. programs, and international student exchange programs.
-Last year 9 students participated in the program including 6 from Southwestern, 1 student from another U.S. law school, and 2 students from a Canadian law school.
+Last year, 10 students participated in the program including 10 from Southwestern, one student from another U.S. law school.
 The program size facilitates close interaction between faculty and students.

 ¹The International Centre for Criminal Law Reform and Criminal Justice Policy is part of the United Nations Crime Prevention and Criminal Justice Program.
 It undertakes work for the UN Commission on Crime Prevention and Criminal Justice through and with the Program Secretariat located at the UN Office in Vienna.
 The Centre is intended to be a world center for criminal law and justice policy reform, learning and information dissemination.
 It is a joint initiative of the Society for the Reform of Criminal Law, Simon Fraser University, and the University of British Columbia.